 Getting Started in the IETF

-The IETF's standards development work is organized into 8 Areas (http://www.ietf.org/iesg/area.html).
+The IETF's standards development work is organized into several areas (http://www.ietf.org/iesg/area.html).
 Each Area has 1 or more Area Directors (ADs), which together comprise the Internet Engineering Steering Group (IESG).
 The IESG is responsible for technical management of IETF activities, the Internet standards process, and for the actions associated with entry into and movement along the Internet "standards track," including final approval of specifications as Internet Standards and publication as an RFC.

 Within each Area there are multiple Working Groups (WG).
 Each WG has one or more chairs who manage the work, and a written charter defining what the work is and when it is due.
 There are more than 100 WGs.
 The WGs produce Internet Drafts (I-Ds) which often lead to the publication of an Internet standard as an RFC.
 See http://www.ietf.org/wg/ for WG charters and http://datatracker.ietf.org/wg/ for the list of the Areas, the current WGs and their chairs.